-Ask the seller who its registered optician is, then check the name against the General Optical Council's register.
+To check, ask the seller who its registered optician is, then check the name against the General Optical Council's register.
 If it's an overseas seller - including firms from Jersey or Guernsey - it may not legally have to comply.
-To help you decide, we've also included whether each retailer is registered with the General Optical Council, so only go with a retailer you've checked and are happy with.

-The Distance Selling Regulations mean that when you buy goods online, you have a legal right to return the item within seven working days (starting with the day after you receive the goods) for a full refund, even if there's no fault.
+The Consumer Contract Regulations mean that when you buy goods online, you have a legal right to return the item within 14 working days (starting with the day after you receive the goods) for a full refund, even if there's no fault.
 Yet there are several exceptions to this, and one of these is if you've ordered personalised goods, or goods that have been made to your specification.

-It's worth noting these are EU regulations, so the distance selling regulations cover you for contact lenses ordered from any EU-based retailer.
+It's worth noting these are EU regulations, so the consumer contracts regulations cover you for contact lenses ordered from any EU-based retailer.
 Jersey isn't a member of the EU, but has similar regulations under the Distance Selling (Jersey) Law.

 There's very little protection if a company goes bust, and these are small companies which can get up and running without huge funds.
 Usually, a law called Section 75 means that if you pay for goods with a credit card and something goes wrong, then the credit card company is jointly liable.
 This only works when the item costs over £100, though.
 As individual lenses are less than this, it's unlikely to work.

-An alternative is Visa/Mastercard chargeback.
+An alternative is Visa, Mastercard and Amex chargeback.
 Pay on one of these cards and if something goes wrong you may be able get your money back from your card provider, though this isn't a legal obligation as with Section 75.
 Either way, it's worth paying this way for purchases, but beware - the protection isn't foolproof.
 See the Chargeback guide for full info.